 The TIMEMORE C2 Manual Coffee Grinder features a checkered pattern design, ensuring a skid-proof and comfortable holding experience.
 With double ball bearings on the axle, this manual grinder ensures a smooth rotation during operation.

-Unlike the others on our list, the conical burrs are carbon-steel titanium coated, boosting the grinding performance and enhancing durability.
+Unlike the others on my list, the conical burrs are carbon-steel titanium coated, boosting the grinding performance and enhancing durability.
 However, the grinding speed can’t match that of the Baratza Encore Burr Coffee Grinder.
 It comes with 1.5 inches of conical burrs, making this grinder an ideal choice for pour-over brews.

 This grinder comes with 36 grind steps, beating the nine settings in the Brim Electric Handheld Burr Coffee Grinder for grinding size versatility.